Librarika/manual/docs/libraries.md

 Please see the [create new library](getting-started.md#create-new-library) section in order to start a new free library.

-If you want to subcribe to a Premium Plan, please create a free library first and then upgrade to the desired premium plan following the [upgrade library plan](#upgrade-library-plan) instructions.
+If you want to subcribe to a Premium Plan, please create a free library first and then upgrade to the desired premium plan following the [upgrade to premium plan](#upgrade-to-premium-plan) instructions.

 ---

-## Upgrade Library Plan
+## Upgrade to Premium Plan

 You can upgrade your library to a premium plan anytime you want from the Dashboard.
 It takes only just few minutes.
 The upgradation process is same for both new and existing libraries.